JoebRogers/UnityDebug/README.md

 ## How do I use this?

-It's as simple as dropping either the script file or `.dll` into your project window and replacing any calls to `Debug.` (or `UnityEngine.Debug.`) with `InternalDebug.` (or `Utilities.InternaDebug.` if you don't include the namespace).
+It's as simple as dropping either the script file or `.dll` into your project window and replacing any calls to `Debug.` (or `UnityEngine.Debug.`) with `InternalDebug.` (or `Utilities.InternalDebug.` if you don't include the namespace).
 The arguments have been left as-is, with any additions being made as overloads, so nothing should need to change about your current project set up at all.

 ## Enjoy!